KristianOellegaard/django-hvad/docs/internal/manager.rst

     A queryset that can optionally use fallbacks and by default only fetches the :term:`Shared Model`.

+    There are actually two underlying implementations, the ``LegacyFallbackQueryset`` and the ``SelfJoinFallbackQueryset``.
+Implementation is chosen at initialization based on the ``HVAD_LEGACY_FALLBACKS`` setting.
+It defaults to ``False`` (use SelfJoin) on Django 1.6 and newer, and ``True`` (use Legacy) on older versions.

+    The ``LegacyFallbackQueryset`` generates lots of queries as it walks through batches of models, fetches their translations and matches them onto the models.

+    The ``SelfJoinFallbackQueryset`` uses a single self outer join to achieve the same result in only one (complex) query.
+Performance is good as the number of items per model in the cross-product is limited to the number of languages that Django supports.
+Implementation digs deeper into Django internals, though.

     .. attribute:: _translation_fallbacks

         List of fallbacks to use (or ``None``).